darvin/ChatGPTDOS/INTRO.md

  - *nameOfFile.md*,30
  - *nameOfAnotherFile.c*, 7

-if there is more than five files, output names of only first and last file in the lists with "N files skipped" in italic between them
+if there is more than five files, output names of only first and last file in the lists with "N files skipped" in italic between them, and nothing else.

-and nothing else!

 execute following command: `mkdir /W && cd /W`